pesalerno/Genomics-Intro-workshop/README.md

 #Genomics bioinformatics intro workshop

-The following document follows a step-by-step protocol for processing genomic data, starting from downloading the dataset into your cluster space and finishing with some simple population analyses in R. It assumes little to no knowledge of unix, servers, and programming.
+The following document follows a step-by-step protocol for processing genomic data, starting from downloading/uploading the raw data into your cluster space, genotyping with Stacks, and finishing with some simple population analyses in R. It assumes little to no knowledge of unix, servers, and programming.

 / / / / / DISCLAIMER: I've never taken a bioinformatics course, it's all been self-taught and picked up in little pieces here and there.
 There are for sure better ways for doing all of these things, but my aim with this document is to be clear and helpful for people who are starting out just like I did, since I never really had an easy time starting due to being self-taught and not "a natural" at coding.
-However, the main lesson I've learned so far: ***learn how to google!!!*** everything you need to know is out there, it's a matter of knowing enough of the language to know how to search and what to search./
+However, the main lesson I've learned so far: ***learn how to google!!!*** everything you need to know is out there, it's a matter of knowing enough of the language to know how to search and what to search.

-/
-/
+Also, [this book](http://www.amazon.com/Practical-Computing-Biologists-Steven-Haddock/dp/0878933913) is one of the best resources you will find out there for starting out and learning the different languages that are most relevant for biologists.
 /
 /
 /